sanjanachetri05/BMI-Calculator/README.md

 - **Conditional Formatting:** Mapping specific ranges of numeric values to UI styles and text.
 - **Responsive Design:** A clean, card-based layout suitable for mobile and desktop.

-## 🧠 BCA Concept Highlight
-This project demonstrates **Data Interpretation**.
-It shows how to translate raw numeric data (BMI score) into meaningful information (Health Status) using range-based conditional statements.

----
-Developed by [Your Name]